Victoria Falls Travel Advice

 - The currency is the Zimbabwean Dollar, where ZWD1 is made up of 100 cents (although in practice cents are not used).
 Please check with your hotel for daily exchange rates.
 Foreign currencies such as the USD are widely accepted.

 - The use of credit cards is not recommended in Zimbabwe.
 Visa and MasterCard are accepted by most restaurants, shops and hotels.
 Diners Club and American Express are sometimes not accepted.
 Proof of identity may be requested, so be sure to carry a passport or some form of photo identification at all times.
 Credit cards are not accepted at petrol stations.

 - It is advised you check with your tour operator or hotel concierge - they will know if there are any potentially unsafe areas along your travel route.

 - It is wise to avoid deserted areas, particularly at night, and if you are on a self-drive adventure then please ensure your car is locked at all times - park in well-lit, busy areas.

 - Dress-down (i.e. don’t wear excessive jewellery) when exploring Africa’s diverse cities.
 Concealed travel wallets are recommended.

 - Stopping for hitch hikers is not recommended.

 Please be sensitive when photographing people.
-Batswana are renowned for being friendly; however it is courteous to ask permission before snapping away.
+Zimbabweans are renowned for being friendly; however it is courteous to ask permission before snapping away.
 It is illegal to take photographs of public buildings, government institutions or military personnel.

 Passport & Visa requirements

-Guests visiting Botswana must be in possession of a passport that is valid for at least six months from the date of travel and should have two blank pages available in their passport.
-It is advisable for visitors who intend travelling to Botswana’s neighbouring countries and back to apply for multiple entry visas.
+Guests visiting Zimbabwe must be in possession of a passport that is valid for at least six months passport from the date of travel and should have two blank pages available in their passport.
+Visitors who intend travelling to Zimbabwe’s neighbouring countries and back are advised to apply for multiple entry visas.